 (Get it?
 You’re saying “microbe-ites.”)

-Sodium Benzoate is also a preservative that "prevents yeast, mold, and fungus from forming.’
-Learn more about Sodium Benzoate.
+Sodium Benzoate prevents yeast, mold, and fungus from forming.

 Each of these ingredients work together to give COMPEL its soft, smooth feeling that help to maintain the skin barrier function so that hands feel soft, smooth, and protected.

 Note: COMPEL follows all recommendations from the CDC Guideline for Hand Hygiene in Health-Care Settings.
-All ingredients are FDA approved.
+COMPEL's formula is registered with the FDA.

 Some people, though instances are rare, experience adverse effects or even allergic reaction when using the ingredients in COMPEL.